Thirstie Launches New Data Insights Report, Providing Beverage Alcohol Brands With Consumer Digital Shopping Behaviors

 Thirstie Digital Consumer Insights reports will focus on aggregated data compiled through analyzed purchasing patterns of U.S. consumers across Thirstie's hundreds of branded digital storefronts.

-"We have seen the tremendous impact data has on individual brands and their growth," said Thirstie's CEO & Co-Founder, Devararj Southworth.
+"We have seen the tremendous impact data has on individual brands and their growth," said Thirstie's CEO & Co-Founder, Devaraj Southworth.
 "While each Thirstie brand's consumer data is specific to them, we want to provide a holistic view of the trends we are seeing in regard to online consumer behaviors across each category.
 As a data intelligence company, our goal is to help paint a clear picture for brands throughout the industry to understand and connect with consumers in a more efficient way."

 Thirstie is launching its data insights series with an in-depth analysis of the tequila and mezcal category.
 The report findings are compiled from over 1,000 consumers across the U.S. from Aug.
 2020 - Aug.
 2021 who purchased Tequila and/or Mezcal through Thirstie's proprietary platform.